 Automating Online Hate Speech Detection

-A survey of deep learning approaches to the task of identifying hateful content.
+a survey of deep learning approaches to the task of identifying hateful content. full dissertation

 In March 2019, a white supremacist posted racist manifestos–which spread through Twitter–and live-streamed the shooting of over 51 people on Facebook and YouTube.
 While both companies leverage machine learning algorithms to automatically detect and remove such content, they failed to take down the content quickly enough.
 Facebook’s head of public policy defended the platform’s slow response time:

 “The video was a new type that our machine learning system hadn’t seen before.
 It was a first person shooter with a GoPro on his head…This is unfortunately an adversarial space.
 Those sharing the video were deliberately splicing and cutting it and using filters to subvert automation.
 There is still progress to be made with machine learning .’’

 Progress needs to be made sooner rather than later.
 Hateful content on social media contributes to real-world violence , recruitment to and propaganda for terrorist individuals/groups , makes other users feel less safe and secure on social platforms , and triggers increased levels of toxicity in the network .